 Of my three kids, he took to tattling enough for me to notice.
 I knew this behavior was normal, but I also didn’t want it to escalate or disrupt his social interactions with his brothers or peers.

-At the same time, I also didn’t want him to feel like he can’t tell me things, from how he feels to genuinely dangerous activities his siblings might be doing.
+At the same time, I also didn’t want him to feel like he can’t tell grownups anything, from how he feels to genuinely dangerous activities his siblings might be doing.

 How to stop tattling

-You want to stop your child’s habit of telling on others’ every misdeed while acknowledging the intent and sense of fairness she may feel.
-She should also feel like she can tell you anything, while not resorting to “gossip” as a way to gain leverage on others or favor in your eyes.
+You want to stop your child’s habit of telling on others’ every misdeed while acknowledging the intent and sense of fairness he may feel.
+He should also feel like he can tell you anything, while not resorting to “gossip” as a way to gain leverage on others or favor in your eyes.

-So, how can you stop tattling without undervaluing her feelings or sending the wrong message?
-I did a bit of research on tattle telling and came up with a few fantastic ways that did the trick:
+So, how can you stop tattling without undervaluing his feelings or sending the wrong message?
+I did a bit of research on tattle telling and came up with a variety of ways that did the trick:

 1. Acknowledge your child’s feelings

 Kids tattle for many reasons.
-For instance, they feel a sense of injustice for following rules when others flaunt them.
+For instance, they feel a sense of injustice for following rules when other “rule breakers” flaunt them.
 Other times, they highlight their siblings’ misdeeds to compensate for their own.

 They might even feel like tattling is the right thing, especially when we encourage them to share any concerns they may have.

-Which is why, before you address the downsides of tattling, acknowledge your child’s feelings and intentions.
+Which is why, before you address the downsides of tattling, your first reaction should be to acknowledge your child’s feelings and intentions.
 This will help her feel heard and understood, as well as make her aware of reasons she might be tattling.